-England ready for WXV1 after 'devastating' World Cup
+England ready for WXV after 'devastating' World Cup

 The Red Roses were beaten 34-31 by hosts New Zealand in a thrilling final at Eden Park in November 2022.

-England return to New Zealand next month for the inaugural WXV1 tournament.
+England return to New Zealand next month for the inaugural WXV tournament.

 Deacon said the "players are looking forward to going back" to the scene of that defeat.